reidjs/hiring-exercises/README.md

 If you are reading this then you're probably talking to us about a technical role at [Pure](https://purepm.co).
 If so, congratulations!

 In order to move forward, we'd like to know a little about how you work.
-To that end, this repository contains a **short, time-boxed** (approximately 1h 30m max) that you can use demonstrate your skills and abilities.
+To that end, this repository contains a **short, time-boxed** (approximately 2 hours) that you can use demonstrate your skills and abilities.

 We follow a lightweight agile development process at Pure, and so have presented a small set of user stories to work through.
 There is no grading or scoring, nor is it pass-fail, rather these are meant to serve a sample of your reductive thought processes as an engineer.